VowpalWabbit/vowpalwabbit.github.io/_rlos/2023_projects.md

 repo](https://github.com/VowpalWabbit/vowpal_wabbit) please implement the
 following:

+Exercise Goals: Demonstrate the following
+1. Compile VW source and generate vw executable.
+2. Make minor modifications to VW and create new vw executable.
+3. Demonstrate that the modifications worked as expected

+Exercise Tasks:
 1. Compile and run VW.
 2. Add some code to print “Hello world” when VW starts.
 3. Commit this to your own fork of the repo.